arendst/Tasmota/README.md

 ### Version Information

-- This version provides all (Sonoff) modules in one file and starts up with Sonoff Basic.
+- Sonoff-Tasmota provides all (Sonoff) modules in one file and starts with module Sonoff Basic.
 - Once uploaded select module using the configuration webpage or the commands ```Modules``` and ```Module```.
 - After reboot select config menu again or use commands ```GPIOs``` and ```GPIO``` to change GPIO with desired sensor.